Awards & Honors

 Dr. Steffen Tröger-Müller

-The 2020 PhD Award from the GDCh Division of Sustainable Chemistry, donated by Evonik, was awarded to Dr. Kelechukwu N. Onwukamike and Dr. Steffen Tröger-Müller awarded.
+The 2020 PhD Award of the GDCh Division of Sustainable Chemistry, sponsored by Evonik, was awarded to Dr. Kelechukwu N. Onwukamike and Dr. Steffen Tröger-Müller.

-Dr. Steffen Tröger-Müller: "In recognition of his dissertation entitled "Truly Sustainable Imidazolium Ionics".
-As part of his dissertation, Dr. Tröger-Müller dealt with the development of sustainable energy storage.
-He succeeded in producing imidazolium compounds from environmentally friendly starting materials to synthesize and test their applicability, for example in membranes.
-Dr. Tröger-Müller not only dealt with the scientific, scientific and technical facets of sustainability, but also includes the social dimension and builds a bridge between them Chemistry as a science towards the great task for society as a whole of bringing our lifestyle into harmony with the planetary boundaries.
-Within the surprisingly short doctorate period of two and a half years, he has already published four articles in high-ranking journals as the first author.
-The dissertation was carried out in the working group of Dr. Clemens Liedel made at the Max Planck Institute for Colloids and Interfaces in Golm."
+Dr. Steffen Tröger-Müller: "In recognition of his dissertation entitled "Truly Sustainable Imidazolium Ionics."
+Dr. Tröger-Müller focused on the development of sustainable energy storage systems.
+He succeeded in synthesizing imidazolium compounds from environmentally friendly starting materials and testing their applicability, for example, in membranes.
+Dr. Tröger-Müller not only addressed the scientific and technical facets of sustainability.
+Rather, he also included the social dimension, building a bridge from chemistry as a science to the major societal task of bringing our lifestyle into harmony with planetary boundaries.
+Within the astonishingly short period of two and a half years of completing his doctorate, he has already published four articles in high-ranking journals as first author.
+The dissertation was working group in Dr. Clemens Liedel at the Max Planck Institute of Colloids and Interfaces in Golm."

 PhD Award for sustainable chemistry 2012ff